Skip to content

 Webhook DevelopmentWebhook Receives incoming WhatsApp messages

-Set Set Constants Configures base URLs and authentication tokens
+Set Set Constants Configures base URL and webhook token

 Postgres getUserRecord Retrieves user information from database

-Postgres storeDaytimeMessage Stores off-hours messages for later processing
+Postgres storeDaytimeMessage Queues daytime messages for later processing

 Set setUserPhoneNumnberAndQuery Prepares user data for processing

-Set Set Turn Timestamp Records conversation turn timing
+Set Set Turn Timestamp Records conversation turn timestamp

 If isWeeklyReport Routes based on user's current stage